kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I believe I saw him on profile pics as the handsome man preening himself in amongst the three other brutes who appeared to be his brothers; a pic I saw repeatedly on X but never screenshot for some strange reason.
 - Similar to the Mark character in size and shape, but again there was something different about him; perhaps the longer and more fuller head of hair.
 - The fact that I mistook them all for one man means anytime I say "similar" should probably be disregarded.

+#### 3. The brother of the woman working at Mercadona

+- This man was distinctive and different from the two I've just mentioned apart from in height and skin tone.
+- He looked exactly like his sister who works at the checkout in Mercadona, and not like Mark or the first man.
+- He may have been scared of Gloria, he certainly looked scared of her one evening when she came into the classroom unable to control her laughter.
+- Someone will be able to confirm.

 #### 4. A man called Bruno, with at least one son called Bruno